Madek/madek-api-v2/README.md

       1. **reitit.coercion.schema** (simple description of types)
       2. **reitit.coercion.spec** (more options to define swagger-ui-fields concerning default-values/description/..)

-    * Keep in mind to use :parameters, not :params (attr will not be casted)
+    * ⚠️ WARNING: Keep in mind to use request.parameters/body/path, not request.params (attributes won't be casted)
-      *

 * Permissions: